 In 1824, Jim Bridger stood on the shore of the Great Salt Lake.
-But he believed it to be the Pacific Ocean.
+But he thought it was the Pacific Ocean.
 It was definitely salt water.
-But so close to the Rocky Mountains?
+But why was it so close to the Rocky Mountains?

 Most visitors to Utah have heard about the Great Salt Lake long before they ever get here.

-Because there’s no outlet other than evaporation, its salinity far exceeds seawater.
+Because there is no outlet other than evaporation, its salinity far exceeds seawater.
 It can be anywhere from two to eight times saltier than seawater.

 The Great Salt Lake and its islands provide remarkable scenery and unique recreational opportunities less than a half hour west of Salt Lake City .
 Sunsets over the lake can be breathtaking.
 Indescribable colors blend into the evening sky seemingly dissolving before your eyes.